Missionary Visa in Korea: Are you interested in applying?

 All of the things mentioned above are easy to prepare except for the certificate of dispatch.
 I asked help from a Methodist pastor who is very close to our family.
 The letter of dispatch looks like this:

-I sent all the original documents (diploma, certificates, pictures, and resume) to Korea.
+Then, I sent all the original documents (diploma, certificates, pictures, and resume) to Korea.
 The only thing left with me is my passport.
 After few weeks, I received another email.

-My visa was approved!
+Finally, my visa was approved!
 The next step is to print the form sent to me by my boss.
 The form contains the Confirmation Number.
 After that, I went to the Korean Embassy to fill out a form for applying a visa and attached the Visa Application with Confirmation Number.